coleifer/peewee/docs/peewee/api.rst

    .. method:: update(value)

-      Return an UPDATE-clause expression that merges ``value`` into the root document. **The semantics intentionally diverge by backend** - see the "update divergence" note below.
+      Return an UPDATE-clause expression that merges ``value`` into the root document.
+The semantics differ by backend, see the warning below.

       .. code-block:: python